froodie/blog/site/content/post/irdn-roller-derby-round-up.md

 [Cork City Firebirds play Galway City Roller Derby and host a mixed scrimmage](https://www.facebook.com/events/456854865137741/)

 We are delighted to announce our next home bout against Galway City Roller Derby on June 22nd at 2pm, followed by a Mixed Scrimmage at 4pm.
+(As far as I'm aware there may still be some spots left!)

 [Link to the scrimmage registration](https://docs.google.com/forms/d/178SCkhJAELUVT46grVQrZjajLKuSLxuFPs2u94W2OgI/viewform?edit_requested=true&fbclid=IwAR0vQRnhtr5e48dRffUYzhMIzRruN5vDIN8z0ZSBCZq0rZvjt8-xvzibU1w)